 1 cup flour

-Sift together and use whenever a recipe calls for self rising flour.
+Sift together the above ingredients and use whenever a recipe calls for self rising flour.
 This will make 1 cup of self rising flour.

 This dough will be pretty crumbly at this point.
 Turn on a lightly floured surface and brush your hands with a bit of flour.